Daremonic/payswitch-docs/payswitcher-cloud/connectors/available-connectors/cybersource/apple-pay.md

 ---
-description: Integrate ApplePay via Cybersource in Hyperswitch
+description: Integrate ApplePay via Cybersource in PaySwitcher
 ---

 # Apple Pay

 {% hint style="info" %}
-This page consists of steps for how **ApplePay** can be enabled in Hyperswitch via Cybersource
+This page consists of steps for how **ApplePay** can be enabled in PaySwitcher via Cybersource
 {% endhint %}

-> This guide assumes that you have alreaedy configured Cybersource as a connector in your Hyperswitch Control Center.
+> This guide assumes that you have alreaedy configured Cybersource as a connector in your PaySwitcher Control Center.
 If not please follow the steps mentioned [here](./)

 ### Steps to Configure ApplePay

-* On your Hyperswitch Control Center, Click on [`Connectors > Payment Processors`](#user-content-fn-1)[^1]
+* On your PaySwitcher Control Center, Click on [`Connectors > Payment Processors`](#user-content-fn-1)[^1]
 *   If you have already configured Cybersource successfully, then you will land on the page as shown in the image below\
     \